bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 1. Download the HTML and parse it into a `PageData` object
 2. Apply appropriate logic to convert the `PageData` object to a `LinkData` object
-3. Convert the `LinkData` object to a rendered link in the desired form using a `LinkTemplate` object
+3. Convert the `LinkData` object to a rendered link in the desired format using a `LinkTemplate` object

-The initial script-based version of this code implemented this three-step process in a single **looooooooong** JavaScript.
+The initial script-based version of this code implemented this three-step process in a single **looooooooong** JavaScript file.
 That one file defined the three classes and implemented the three-step process using those classes.
 It worked, but it sure wasn't easy to maintain — lots and lots of scrolling up and down!

 ### A New Primary Class to Tie it all Together

-Re-writing the script as an ES6 module allowed me to split each of the data modelling classes out into their own file, which makes working in a tab-based IDE so much simpler!
+Re-writing the script as an ES6 module allowed me to split each of the data modelling classes out into their own file, which makes working in a tab-based IDE so much simpler.
 But what to do with the script's logic?

 In keeping with the object oriented approach, I chose to migrate the script's functionality into a fourth class, `Linkifier`.
-This class now encapsulates the link three-step link generation process.
+This class now encapsulates the three-step link generation process.

 The `Linkifier` class acts as the entry point to the ES 6 module, so when you import the module into your own code what you get is a pre-created instance of the `Linkifier` class using the default constructor.
 Additionally, the CLI app is nothing more than a wrapper around a `Linkifier` instance.